|Home | Faculty & Research | News | Undergraduate Program | Graduate Program | Courses | Seminar Series | Contact Us|

 basic concepts of modern molecular biology.
 One laboratory session per week plus one discussion period.

 Prerequisites: sophomore standing and Biology 13 or equivalent.
-Open only to majors in biology, biochemistry, and chemical engineering.
+Open only to majors in biology, biochemistry, or biotechnology.

 51 Experiments in Ecology.
 An introduction to field research in different habitats.